-The Independent Review Entity (IRE) will send you a letter explaining its decision.
+If your Level 2 Appeal went to the Independent Review Entity (IRE), the Independent Review Entity (IRE) will send you a letter explaining its decision.

-- → If the IRE says Yes to part or all of what you asked for in your standard appeal, we must authorize the medical care coverage within 72 hours or give you the service or item within 14 calendar days from the date we get the IRE's decision.
-If you had a fast appeal, we must authorize the medical care coverage or give you the service or item within 72 hours from the date we get the IRE's decision. - → If the IRE says No to part or all of what you asked for, it means they agree with the Level 1 decision.
+If the IRE says Yes to part or all of what you asked for in your standard appeal, we must authorize the medical care coverage within 72 hours or give you the service or item within 14 calendar days from the date we get the IRE's decision.
+If you had a fast appeal, we must authorize the medical care coverage or give you the service or item within 72 hours from the date we get the IRE's decision.

+If the IRE says No to part or all of what you asked for, it means they agree with the Level 1 decision.
 This is called "upholding the decision."
 It is also called "turning down your appeal."